benlongcroft/ForestForLife/README.md

 Username: admin
 Password: testpassword

+### Login Attempt Reset
+When testing user login and Logout please be aware that the only way to reset attempts if the user was to be locked out would be to run the following command within the terminal: python manage.py axes_reset

 ### Contact us information
 Once a contact us form is sent and passes all criteria, the message is sent to the email address 'n.dawson3@newcastle.ac.uk'.